top of page

 Why This Matters

 As we age or navigate life stages like perimenopause, brain health can take a hit.
 Estrogen receptors are also on our brain cells so as estrogen declines, we may experience brain fog.
 This protocol addresses inflammation (Omega-3s), neural connections (Magnesium L-Threonate), growth (Lion's Mane), and energy (methylated Bs)—a holistic approach backed by science.
-I’ve felt more alert and focused, and I’m excited to share this with you!
+These are nutrients to boost memory and concentration!
+I’ve had better memory and concentration ever since I've started this protocol, and I’m excited to share this with you!

 Have you tried any of these?
 Drop your favorites in the comments, and let’s keep the brain-boosting conversation going!
 For personalized tips, book a discovery call with me here.
 I’d love to help.